Byang119/hierarchical-planning-attention-network/README.md

 # hierarchical-planning-attention-network

+    The code will be released soon.

-    The dataset WIKIBIO is available from [WIKIBIO](https://github.com/DavidGrangier/wikipedia-biography-dataset "WIKIBIO")
+    The dataset WIKIBIO is available from https://github.com/DavidGrangier/wikipedia-biography-dataset.